wiremock/wiremock/README.md

 ### Request header matching
 WireMock will ignore headers in the actual request made that are not specified explicitly.
 So a mapping or verification with only one header specified will still match a request with three headers provided they contain the one specified and it matches.

+Headers with multiple values are now supported.

 Request headers can be matched exactly, with a regex or a negative regex: